VASHU3010/VASHU3010/README.md

 ## 👨‍💻 About Me

-- Computer Science student passionate about development and problem-solving.
+- Computer Science graduate passionate about development and problem-solving.

 - Skilled in **React, Node.js, and JavaScript**, with a strong interest in ** Frontend development**.